-Glancing through my photos of my latest trip in Burgenland I came across this photo.
+Glancing through my photos of my latest trip in Burgenland, I came across this pic.
 I took it from my room’s window early in the morning.
-Immediately I got the emotion from that morning again.
+Immediately I got the feeling from that morning again.

 This silence.
 This beauty.

-For me a good travel photo is about emotions.
-It would not only describes the place the photographer had been.
-To a greater degree it would catch the emotions the photographer had at that place.
+For me, a good travel photo is about emotions.
+It would not only describe the place the photographer had been.
+To a greater degree, it would catch the feelings the photographer had at that place.